 3. Eukanuba Veterinary Diet Renal

-Managing CKD symptoms through diet changes
+How CKD foods work: managing symptoms through diet changes

-- Lower phosphorus to increase appetite,
+- Low phosphorus to increase appetite

-- Lower calcium to improve the digestion,
+- Low calcium to improve the digestion

 One of the kidneys’ main functions is to conserve water in the body.
 In CKD the kidneys gradually become less effective, so their ability to conserve water also decreases.
 A major symptom as a result of renal issues is dehydration and increased thirst.
 Maintaining a sufficient intake of fluids becomes very important to help support the kidneys in getting rid of waste materials in the blood.